-Configuring Job Search
+Job Search configurations

-Factors affecting search results
+Factors that affect search results

-Together, "Featured Jobs", "Enable Broadening", and "Disable Keyword Match" have a significant impact on the number and relevance of jobs returned to the job seeker.
+Together, "Featured Job Search", "Enable Broadening", and "Disable Keyword Match" have a significant impact on the number and relevance of jobs returned to the job seeker.
 The most appropriate configuration of these three factors depends on your business needs.
 The best method for determining your optimal configuration is to apply different test scenarios and evaluate the outcomes during a testing phase.

 truedisables the keyword match, so fewer jobs (only those determined to be relevant by the ML feature) are returned.